department-of-veterans-affairs/va-mobile-app/VAMobile/documentation/docs/Engineering/BackEnd/TeamDocs/Monitoring.md

 ![](../../../../static/img/backend/datadog-mobile-api-dashboard.png)

 To receive alert messages in slack the Datadog slack tool will need to be added to the channel where you want notifications then the channel also needs to be added via the slack integration within Datadog.
-Once this is complete the channel will be in a dropdown in the ‘Notify your team’ section shown above.
+Once this is complete the channel will be in a dropdown in the 'Notify your team' section shown above.
 [Slack integration docs](https://docs.datadoghq.com/integrations/slack/?tab=slackapplication)

 ![](../../../../static/img/backend/datadog-slack-integration-1.png)
 ![](../../../../static/img/backend/datadog-slack-integration-2.png)